ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 - A coding environment with Prefect configured.
 See this [tutorial](Getting-started)
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
 - A [Public Cloud project](https://www.ovhcloud.com/en-gb/public-cloud/)
-- A S3 data store configured (you can do this easily with the cli : `ovhai data store ls`.
-If you never done this before, you can check [our tutorial](/pages/platform/ai/gi_08_s3_compliance)
+- A S3 data store configured (you can do this easily with cli: `ovhai data store ls`.
+If you have never done this before, you can check [our tutorial](/pages/platform/ai/gi_08_s3_compliance)

 ## Instructions